 top of page

 Expungement is a legal process that offers a fresh start by clearing one's criminal record.
 When your record is expunged, it means that your arrests and convictions are no longer accessible through the state's database and will not appear on basic background checks.
-At The Chambers Law Firm, Attorney Trent Chambers is committed to helping individuals in Myrtle Beach and the surrounding areas achieve the clean slate they deserve.
+Chambers Law is committed to helping individuals in Myrtle Beach and the surrounding areas achieve the clean slate they deserve.
 If you're seeking expungement, reach out to us today at (843) 449-0420 to explore your options.

 Understanding South Carolina Expungement Laws